ebullient/obsidian-journal-reflect/README.md

 ## Features

 - **AI-Powered Reflections**: Uses your local Ollama instance to generate personalized reflection questions
-- **Two Insertion Modes**: Add reflections at the document end or at your current cursor position
+- **Smart Insertion**: Add reflections at your cursor position with intelligent formatting
 - **Privacy-First**: All processing happens locally using your own Ollama instance
 - **Customizable**: Configure system prompts, model selection, and Ollama connection settings